ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 One of the exciting introductions that will be coming with this patch is the change to flashlight.
 Primarily a dead mod outside of farming 30 second maps, flashlight has been irrelevant since PPV2's inception back in 2014 (more information can be found [here](https://osu.ppy.sh/help/wiki/Performance_Points)).

 Before, the bonus to aim for using flashlight started at a 40% increase in performance.
 Now it starts at 0% but scales much more with the length of the map.
-Goodluck memorizing!
+You'll now need to try harder than ever before to memorise those longer beatmaps!

 ## Hidden Rework